Velle (film): Production

-Filming started from 10 July 2021 in Gautam Budh Nagar UP.
-A majority of filming took place in Greater Noida and Noida and the shoot was completed in August 2021.
+Filming commenced from 10 July 2021 in Gautam Budh Nagar UP.
+The majority of filming took place in Greater Noida and shooting was completed in August 2021.

 Soundtrack

-The music was composed by Rochak Kohli, Jasleen Royal, JAM8, and Yug Bhusal.
-Lyrics were written by Siddharth–Garima, Bipin Das, Vayu, and Aditya Sharma.
+The music was composed by Rochak Kohli, Jasleen Royal, JAM8, Yug Bhusal and Sohail Sen. Lyrics were written by Siddharth–Garima, Bipin Das, Vayu, and Aditya Sharma.

 Reception

-Critical Response
+Critical response

 Hiren Kotwani from The Times of India gave the film 2.5 stars out of 5 and summed up saying, "The first half seems to be taking the film’s title too seriously and is a little too ‘chilled out’ and meandering.
 It’s only at the interval point when more things happen, and the movie moves into higher gear.
 And the second half more than makes up for the ‘vellapanti’-filled first and also keeps you glued to the screen proceedings even though you half-anticipate them."